SeisPiano/DownloadSeisData/README.md

 # DownloadSeisData
-`DownloadSeisData` is a package that automatically downloads seismic data, and it provides the conversion of miniSEED data into SAC format and common data preprocessing.
-Now, shell version is available.
-There may be more versions in the future.
+`DownloadSeisData` is a software package that automatically downloads seismic data.
+We strongly recommend using the Python version based on [ObsPy](https://github.com/obspy/obspy).
+It can automatically download station metadata, daily waveform data, and instrument responses.
+In addition, it can also download earthquake catalogs and waveform data of earthquake events based on station metadata.
+All waveform data is saved in `SAC` format.
+Since the corresponding response file is downloaded, We can convert the units of the waveform to displacement, velocity, acceleration (seismometer), or pressure (pressure gauge).
+At the same time, `DownloadSeisData` also saves station information and event information in the SAC header for subsequent use.